UU-Human-Evolution/1MB335/Lab4.md

 **Question 5.** Has your BLAST search identified the same start and end locations as listed in Genbank?
 If there are differences, can you speculate about their reason?

+---
+## Report:
+Please submit a text file with the answers to the following questions: 1, 2, 3 and 5.

+---

 ## Bonus: Collect additional mitochondrial genomes using online BLAST

 **This section only applies to those who did not find at least 15 sequences when performing their database searches in Lab 2**